 Everyone involved in a monitorship has a vested interest in its success.
 The monitoree has a desire to improve its compliance programme, prevent future unlawful conduct and allow the monitor to complete its work in as timely, efficient and cost-effective a manner as possible.
-The monitor seeks to drive real improvement in the monitoree's compliance programme and ensure lasting change so the problems of the past do not recur by completing its work within the time allotted by the monitoree's resolution with the government.
-And the government has an interest in preventing further unlawful conduct by leveraging the expertise and resources of an external party.
+The monitor seeks to drive real improvement in the monitoree’s compliance programme and ensure lasting change, so that the problems of the past do not recur, by completing the work within the time allotted by the monitoree’s resolution with the government.
+Further, the government has an interest in preventing further unlawful conduct by leveraging the expertise and resources of an external party.

 That said, each of the parties involved in a monitorship approaches the issues of privilege and confidentiality from very different perspectives.
 Given the unsettled nature of some important questions of privilege and confidentiality in the monitorship context, the most successful monitorships will frequently arise where there is a repository of trust, good faith and flexibility on the part of all concerned.

-2 In the federal context, deferred prosecution agreements are filed in federal court, are predicated on the filing of a charging document, and are subject to some limited court approval.
-Non-prosecution agreements are agreements between the DOJ and the corporation.
+2 In the federal context, deferred prosecution agreements (DPAs) are filed in federal court, are predicated on the filing of a charging document and are subject to some limited court approval.
+Non-prosecution agreements are agreements between the US Department of Justice (US DOJ) and the corporation.
 There are no charges filed and the agreement is not reviewed by a court.
-Craig S Morford, Acting Deputy Attorney General, 'Memorandum Regarding Selection and Use of Monitors in Deferred Prosecution Agreement and Non-Prosecution Agreements With Corporations' (7 March 2008) (the Morford Memorandum).
+See Craig S Morford, Acting Deputy Attorney General, ‘Memorandum Regarding Selection and Use of Monitors in Deferred Prosecution Agreement and Non-Prosecution Agreements With Corporations’ (7 Mar.
+2008) (Morford Memorandum).

-3 See generally Brian A Benczkowski, Assistant Attorney General, 'Memorandum Regarding Selection of Monitors in Criminal Division Matters' (11 October 2018).
+3 See, generally, Brian A Benczkowski, Assistant Attorney General, ‘Memorandum Regarding Selection of Monitors in Criminal Division Matters’ (11 Oct.
+2018).

 4 Morford Memorandum at 4–5.